acornejo/pybz/README.md

 would use `blocks:-12346`.

 All array like fields support the `+` and `-`, but not all of them support setting with the `=` operator.
-Agian, this is simply the supported operations by the bugzilla API and not a choice made in bugz.
-To see which fields support it simply try it out and pybz will notify you of unsupported operations.
+This reflects supported operations by the bugzilla API and not a choice made in `pybz` To see which fields support it simply try it out and `pybz` will notify you of unsupported operations.

 # Examples